-This article focuses on a difficult time in every academic’s career: what to do immediately after getting a PhD.
+This article focuses on a difficult time in every academic’s career: what to do post PhD.

 While doing your postgraduate work perhaps you decided that going into an academic career based at a university was not for you.
 You might want to leave your subject and scholarly study behind forever.
 This doesn’t mean that the skills and knowledge you have acquired in the last seven or so years of study are irrelevant to your future.